AGuyNamedC-Los/data_structures/DoublyLinkedList/README.md

 # Doubly Linked List

-## Uses c++ and utilized a variety of functions to manipulate the Doubly Linked List for ease of use and flexability
+## Uses c++ and utilizes a variety of functions to manipulate the Doubly Linked List for ease of use and flexability